Updated Feb 19, 2026

 To streamline workflows, explore the Component Marketplace, which offers pre-built components like payment processing tools.
 These components often come with their own backend logic, saving you time.
 Other options, such as chat systems, calendars, and maps, add more functionality with minimal effort.
 For advanced needs, Adalo supports over 5,500 external services through Zapier or allows you to create Custom Actions to send emails, texts, or API requests.

 Testing is a critical part of workflow creation.
 Use Adalo's preview feature to simulate user actions, create test records, and ensure that everything functions as expected.
-While Adalo processes over 20 million data requests daily and boasts 99% uptime, thorough testing helps catch potential issues before your app goes live.
+X-Ray, Adalo's AI-powered performance analyzer, helps identify potential issues before they affect your users—highlighting slow queries or inefficient data relationships that could cause problems at scale.

 Testing and Publishing Your App